python/cpython/Doc/library/functions.rst

-   The *expression* argument is parsed and evaluated as a Python expression (technically speaking, a condition list) using the *globals* and *locals* dictionaries as global and local name space.
+   The *expression* argument is parsed and evaluated as a Python expression (technically speaking, a condition list) using the *globals* and *locals* dictionaries as global and local namespace.
 If the *globals* dictionary is present and lacks '__builtins__', the current globals are copied into *globals* before *expression* is parsed.
 This means that *expression* normally has full access to the standard :mod:`__builtin__` module and restricted environments are